ortus-docs/coldbox-docs/request_context/what_can_i_do_with_it.md

 # What Can I Do With It?

-The event object has a plethora of methods to help you deal with a request:
+The event object has a plethora of methods to help you deal with a request.
+We suggest looking at the API Docs for further inspection.

 * Getting a reference to the collection
 * Appending structures to the collection